 9. Use Paid Ads

 Just as your website requires optimization to rank higher in search results, you should also optimize your app for Google Play and Apple App Store.
 Optimization increases your app’s visibility and rankings in the app stores search results.
-Like with websites and SERP, app store optimization will help your app stand out among millions of other apps that might be similar.
+Like with websites and SERP, app store optimization (ASO) will help your app stand out among millions of similar apps.

 11. Define Key Metrics To Track

-Key performance indicators (KPI), such as the number of daily users, number of downloads or retention rate will tell you how your app is performing.
-These insights will enable you to identify areas of improvement so you can focus your time and effort toward polishing your strategy and meeting your targets.
+Key performance indicators (KPI), such as the number of daily users, number of downloads, or retention rate, will tell you how your app performs.
+These insights will enable you to identify areas of improvement so you can focus your time and effort on polishing your strategy and meeting your targets.

 The Most Important Mobile App Marketing Metrics

-Here are the key mobile app marketing metrics you should follow:
+Here are the essential mobile app marketing metrics you should follow:

-Knowing how many people engage with your app on a daily and monthly basis shows how useful and interesting your app is to users.
-Depending on your industry, this could be the most important metric.
+Understanding how many users interact with your app on a daily and monthly basis demonstrates how entertaining and valuable your app is to users.
+Depending on your industry, this can be the most important metric.
 If users download your app but do not engage with it, this is a red flag you should address.

 2. Average Session Length